-POPS (Past Our Prime Softball) was formed as a men’s adult league in 1998 by Dr. Keith Pastuch, who was a scholarship college baseball player and played at high levels of softball all over the South Shore of LI.
+POPS (Past Our Prime Softball) was formed as a men’s adult softball league in 1998 by Dr. Keith Pastuch, who was a scholarship college baseball player and played at high levels of softball all over the South Shore of LI.
 As a doctor specializing in athletic injuries, he found himself treating many men in their 40’s, 50’s & 60’s who were getting hurt playing in various softball leagues.
 He noted that most of the injuries were caused by older players trying to keep up with players much younger.
 The idea was born, and the league started with a bunch of friends who recently turned 40 years old wanting to continue to play competitive softball - but not against 20-something year olds or against players the same age as their kids.
 What started as 6 teams playing on weeknights after work rapidly attracted more and more players and soon enough, POPS 40 & Over took off.
 After running smoothly for a number of years, POPS established a 50 & Over and recently a 60 & over league.
-All 3 leagues continue to grow and POPS now has over 36 teams with almost 600 players.
+All 3 leagues continue to grow and POPS now has about 36 teams with almost 600 players.

 POPS is widely recognized as one of the best run, premier men's softball leagues on Long Island.

 All divisions in both the Summer and Fall seasons have their own Champion, and players on the championship teams receive awards (such as jackets or sweatshirts), and each manager receives the coveted “Pastuch Diamond” (a beautiful, engraved crystal trophy).
-Every year we celebrate the close of POPS’ Summer season with the “End of the year Dinner” - a great night of dinner, drinks and awards presentations at Oceanside Jewish Center, catered by Robert Ian Caterers.
-Over 175 people attend each year.